FredericF-IT/Westmarch-Trader/README.md

   The bot will offer copy/pastable summaries of transactions and downtimes, and link this channel as the target.
 - GAME_LOG_CHANNEL will be used to display the logs created using `/westmarch logbook`

+### Additional Settings
+In `utils.js`, you can set some extra parameters:

+- currency (default is `"gp"`)
+- RESET_DAY is when the downtime resets each week.
+0 is sunday, 1 is monday, ...
+- RESET_HOUR is the time of the reset.

+  These two settings are in the local timezone of the machine running the bot.
 ## Installation (On your discord server)
 In the `Installation` tab, You should select the `applications.commands` and `bot` Scopes.